-- Attend small gatherings of up to 10 people (along with those required to run the facilities) at some indoor facilities such as places of worship and community .
-The four-square rule applies in these settings.
+- Attend small gatherings of up to 10 people (along with those required to run the facilities) at some indoor facilities such as places of worship and community centres.
+The four-square metre rule applies in these settings.

-It’s important to we must at least 1.5 from other people and practice good hand hygiene.
+It’s important to emphasise we must still keep at least 1.5 metres from other people and practice good hand hygiene.
 If you feel unwell, even if you’ve tested negative for coronavirus, you must stay home.

 Top 5 tips to help stop the spread of coronavirus:

 - If you can stay home you must stay home – only leave your house for essential shopping, medical care or caregiving, work or education (if you can’t do remotely), exercise and outdoor recreation, and visiting friends and family – if you really need to.

 - Cough/sneeze into a tissue/your elbow and avoid touching your face.